-The system will be supplied with an installation disc which should auto-start when inserted into a CD reader on a PC running Windows XP or XP Professional.
-The software will be installed onto the hard drive in the Program Files folder within a folder named Logitrace.
+The system will be supplied with an installation disc which should auto-start when inserted into a CD reader on a PC running Windows 7 or 10, home or professional versions.
+The software will be installed onto the hard drive within a folder named Logitrace.
 Immediately after installation, the driver software for the software protection key (dongle) will be launched and should be allowed to install on the host PC.